stilab-ets/LibScanDroid/README.md

 # Troubleshooting
 If you encounter any difficulties in working with the tool or the datasets, please do not hesitate to contact us at githe following email:  richardson.alexandre.1@ens.etsmtl.ca.
 We will try our best to answer you as soon as possible.

+# Visualisation
+In the left panel we have the parameters that can be modified by using the slidebar.
+In the main we have the visualisation of library pattern. somme partterns could be missed depending on  the parameters because they had not been generated so they are not in data folder.
+# Recommandation